"The village Guardian will have been watching us all the way. Nothing bad could ever have happened to us."

 A pirate captain with a semi-secret royal lineage.
 Though he used to sail the seas seeking whatever booty he could plunder, he later came to realize that he garnered the most joy from collecting those wee little Mini Medals.
 Since then, he has settled down in Dourbridge and will trade all sorts of treasures to anyone who brings him any medals they've found.

-A lonely ranger who has settled in the Heights of Loneliness.
+A lonely ranger who has settled at the base of the mountain near the Heights of Loneliness.
 Though she has become disillusioned with humanity, she may still teach others how to attune themselves with nature if they impress her enough.

 A paladin who lives in the palace of Gleeba and can normally be found on its rooftop.
 She is willing to teach any who qualify how to become a true Paladin.
 Her constant companion is Willow, a somewhat sarcastic and bitter soul.